 The Ultimate Guide to Cleaning Verification

 Historically, the importance of cleaning instruments effectively has been minimized or, worse yet, forgotten.
-The belief of assessing a medical device with a simple visual inspection after cleaning was thought to be efficient enough.
+The belief of assessing a medical device with a simple visual inspection after cleaning was considered efficient enough.
 However, studies have shown visual inspection to be an insufficient means to determine the cleanliness of instruments and that sterilization processes are ineffective if soil remains on the device.
 These findings led the Association for the Advancement of Medical Instrumentation (AAMI) to create recommendations for cleaning monitoring, known as cleaning assurance.
 AAMI is a non-profit organization that serves as the primary source for standards in the medical device industry, most notably, standards that guide cleaning and sterilization in a hospital setting.
 AAMI/ISO standards ST-79 and ST-91 provide guidelines for cleaning processes and endoscope reprocessing in the clinical setting.
 The Association of periOperative Registered Nurses (AORN) also provides guidelines for cleaning and sterilization in hospital settings.

 This guide will review good cleaning processes, recommended protocols for cleaning assurance, and the products available for use in the clinical setting as part of any cleaning assurance and infection control protocol.